 We’ve wanted to write a post like this for a while.
 There’s no shortage of activity guides for Hawaii, and while those are great sources of information, we want to share some places we love.

-You can trust us as your Hawaii wedding planners, and we think we know a thing or two about activities as well.
+You can trust us as your Hawaii wedding planners, and we think we also know a thing or two about activities.

 These recommendations are our personal favorites.
-We included a few of the popular attractions that many of you've heard of, but we did our best to go off the beaten trail and focus on the lesser-knowns that we feel make Oahu so special.
+We included a few of the popular attractions that many of you’ve heard of.
+Still, we did our best to go off the beaten trail and focus on the lesser-knowns that we feel make Oahu so special.

-We broke our recommendations down into five categories: beaches, activies, hikes, Hawaiian foods, and shopping.
+We divided our recommendations into five categories: beaches, activities, hikes, Hawaiian foods, and shopping.

 Okay, let’s get to it!